Global Travel Toolkit

 - Review the Study, Travel and Research in Countries under US State Department Warnings webpage to determine the risk level of the country you intend to travel to for academic purposes.

-- Complete an original, signed General Travel Waiver: Submit an original, signed general travel waiver (open pdf file) to the Gillings Global Gateway (104 Rosenau)
+- Complete an original, signed General Travel Waiver: Submit an original, signed general travel waiver (open pdf file) to the Global Health Solutions (104 Rosenau Hall)

 - Register all international travel, including study abroad, exchange programs, internships, service programs and research projects through UNC Global Travel Registry.
 Please remember to mark your trip affiliation with the Gillings School of Global Public Health when registering your travel.